Legal practices across the country rely on systems like iManage every day – that means reliably updating and testing your platform is vital

 Unlike a practice management system (PMS), client onboarding tool, knowledge tool or client relationship management system (CRM), there is no obvious business unit to own the DMS, so it often falls to an IT department.

-This approach can lead to challenges as requirements may not be defined or have a business unit owner.
+This can impact getting decisions regarding the correct behaviour of the system.
 The first exercise that will need to be completed as part of the testing of the document management system is to understand:

 - All the integration points